Psy.D. in Applied Clinical Psychology

-These courses may be completed either while enrolled in a doctoral program or post degree.
+This coursework may be completed either while enrolled in the Psy.D. program or post-degree completion.
 More information about these requirements can be found at the California Board of Psychology’s application information webpage.

 Prior to applying for licensure, students must complete a minimum number of hours of post-doctoral supervised professional experience.
-Licensure requires that students apply for and pass the National Examination of Professional Practice in Psychology (EPPP) and the California Psychology Law and Ethics Examination (CPLEE).
-All candidates are also required to complete the licensure application process, which includes fees and/or background check.
+Candidates for licensure are required to apply for and pass the National Examination of Professional Practice in Psychology (EPPP) and the California Psychology Law and Ethics Examination (CPLEE).
+All candidates must complete the licensure application process, which includes fees and/or background check.
 For further information about licensure, please visit the California Board of Psychology.

 Send materials to: